-Visit us on Facebook Pastor Charlotte Fafard SERVICES -Sunday Service, 1 p.m. - 2 p.m. -Communion First Sunday of the SRPMIC CLINIC MAIN LINE PROMPTS Are you trying to reach the pharmacy, your medical provider, or another area at the Salt River Clinic?
-When calling the Salt River Clinic main phone number, you will hear the following phone options: Press 1: Medical, dental or behavioral health appointments - Press 2: Pharmacy - Press 3: Speak to medical provider, behavioral health provider or triage nurse - Press 4: Referrals, billing, medical records - Press 5: FAQs, address and hours of operation The Salt River Clinic encourages callers to follow the automated call prompts when calling the main clinic number to get to the area you are trying to reach.
+SRPMIC CLINIC MAIN LINE PROMPTS Are you trying to reach the pharmacy, your medical provider, or another area at the Salt River Clinic?
+When calling the Salt River Clinic main phone number, you will hear the following phone options: - Press 1: Medical, dental or behavioral health appointments - Press 3: Speak to medical provider, behavioral health provider or triage nurse - Press 4: Referrals, billing, medical records - Press 5: FAQs, address and hours of operation The Salt River Clinic encourages callers to follow the automated call prompts when calling the main clinic number to get to the area you are trying to reach.
 YOU CAN REACH THE MAIN CLINIC LINE AT (480) 946-9066.

 PUBLIC WORKS NOTICE SRPMIC Council has approved the nightly closures of the Salt River and Lehi Cemeteries due to continued vandalism.
 The Salt River and Lehi Cemeteries will be closed from 8:00 PM to 5:00 AM.
-If you have any questions, please contact Memorial Services at (480) 278-7050 PUBLIC WORKS NOTICE With the SRPMIC Government service operations transitioning to a modified Phase 1.5, indoor services at Memorial Hall and Xalychidom Piipaash Nyvaash month at 6 p.m.
+If you have any questions, please contact Memorial Services at (480) 278-7050

+PUBLIC WORKS NOTICE With the SRPMIC Government service operations transitioning to a modified Phase 1.5, indoor services at Memorial Hall and Xalychidom Piipaash Nyvaash are being temporarily suspended until further notice.
+Only outdoor services will be available during this time.